 - 2 ripe bananas, not overripe

 - 2/3 cup caster sugar, plus more to caramelize

 - 1/2 cup coconut cream, refrigerate overnight and only scoop out the solid part at the top

 - Pinch turmeric for color (optional)

 - Take out 4 small ramekins and set them aside.
 Slice one of the bananas into coins and place 4-5 coins into each ramekin.

 - Meanwhile, place the rest of the ingredients into a high-powered blender and blend to form a smooth cream.

 - Pour into a saucepan over medium heat.
-Bring to a gently simmer and cook for 5-7 minutes, whisking continuously, until it has thickened.
+Bring to a gentle simmer and cook for 5-7 minutes, whisking continuously until thickened.

 - Evenly pour into the ramekins, smooth the tops and leave to chill for 10 minutes.

 - Cover each with cling wrap and place in the fridge for at least 6 hours or overnight.
 Just before serving, sprinkle 1/2 tablespoon of extra sugar onto each ramekin.
-Tilt the ramekins to evenly coat the surface.
+Tilt the ramekins to coat the surface evenly.

 - Using a hand-held blow torch, torch the tops until they’re brown.
-If you want an extra crispy layer, repeat this process again.
+If you want an extra crispy layer, repeat this process.
 If you don’t own a blow torch, use the grill setting on your oven.
-Keep a close eye on it though, to avoid any burning.
+Keep a close eye on it, though, to avoid any burning.

 - Serve immediately.

 - Caramelize only when ready to serve. - Can be stored in the fridge for up to 3 days.